saucelabs/sauce-docs/docs/basics/best-practices/running-speedy-tests.md

 - CSS locators are generally faster than XPATH locators, especially if you're running tests in Internet Explorer (locating by an element's unique ID is usually the most stable method).
 - Cut down on unneeded chatter.
 If your test contains an abundance of GET requests (get text, get displayed, etc.), this will contribute disproportionately to the test duration.
 Each command takes time to transmit to our cloud and pass back a result; since these steps execute so quickly, the time required to send the command through the Internet is proportionally larger, causing the test duration to inflate more than usual.
-- Reduce repetition: Check your test logs for duplicated requests and determine whether this is necessary.
+- Reduce repetition.
+Check your test logs for duplicated requests and determine whether this is necessary.

 ## Integrate Intelligently
 Besides these script-dependent factors, there are a few additional Sauce processes that happen on a per-job basis, aside from the test, that add some extra time.
 These include: